 Released on September 24, 1991, Nirvana’s “Nevermind” marked the band’s second studio venture, catalyzing grunge music’s ascent to mainstream prominence.
 It boasts over 30 million global sales, featuring iconic tracks like “Smells Like Teen Spirit,” “In Bloom,” and “Come As You Are.”

 Although it didn’t initially skyrocket in popularity, the record eventually garnered significant traction, ascending to the pinnacle of the Billboard 200, largely propelled by the widespread acclaim for “Smells Like Teen Spirit,” a generational anthem for Generation X. Celebrated by many publications as a groundbreaking release, it stands as one of Nirvana’s most revered and influential works.

 David Bowie – The Rise and Fall of Ziggy Stardust and the Spiders from Mars

-The Rise and Fall of Ziggy Stardust and the Spiders from Mars is a vinyl record by English rock musician David Bowie, released on June 16, 1972.
-The album was recorded in collaboration with American producer Tony Visconti and featured contributions from English musicians Mick Ronson, Trevor Bolder, and Woody Woodmansey.
+The Rise and Fall of Ziggy Stardust and the Spiders from Mars, a seminal creation in the rock genre, remains a critical acquisition for any David Bowie enthusiast or rock aficionado.
+Released on June 16, 1972, this David Bowie masterpiece, crafted in concert with American producer Tony Visconti, showcases the talents of English musicians Mick Ronson, Trevor Bolder, and Woody Woodmansey.